Findlay, Ohio: Economy

-Findlay is the headquarters of the Cooper Tire & Rubber Company, founded in 1914, which specializes in the design, manufacture, marketing, and sales of replacement automobile and truck tires, and subsidiaries that specialize in medium truck, motorcycle, and racing tires.
+Findlay was the headquarters of the Cooper Tire & Rubber Company, founded in 1914, which specializes in the design, manufacture, marketing, and sales of replacement automobile and truck tires, and subsidiaries that specialize in medium truck, motorcycle, and racing tires.
+Cooper Tire was acquired by Goodyear Tire & Rubber Company in 2021.

 Findlay was the longtime headquarters of the Marathon Oil Corporation from 1905 until 1990 when it moved its offices to Houston, Texas.
 Marathon Petroleum Company, a former subsidiary of Marathon Oil, maintained its main office in Findlay after Marathon Oil moved.
 On July 1, 2011, Marathon Petroleum became an independent entity, with headquarters in Findlay.

-The city's major shopping center is Findlay Village Mall, opened in 1962.

-Findlay is home to a Kohl's department store distribution center, which is Kohl's oldest distribution center after the recent closing of the original one in Wisconsin.

 Findlay is home to the Whirlpool dishwasher manufacturing plant and distribution center.
 This plant is considered to be the largest dishwasher plant in the world (based on production).

 Findlay is home to several other major distribution centers, including Best Buy, Lowe's, and Campbell Soup Company.

 Largest employers

-According to the City of Findlay 2019 Comprehensive Annual Financial Report (CAFR), the following companies are the top employers in the city:
+According to the City of Findlay 2024 Annual Comprehensive Financial Report, the following companies are the top employers in the city:

+Arts and culture

+Hancock County hosts a variety of annual events that celebrate local culture, including the Hancock County Fair.
+In June, the city hosts Boogie on the Block featuring music and entertainment In August it hosts the Flag City BalloonFest hot air balloon festival.
+Fall events include Oktoberfest and a Halloween parade.